pydicom/pydicom/dev/_sources/tutorials/filesets.rst.txt

     >>> fs.add(get_testdata_file("MR_small.dcm"))

 To apply the changes we've made to the File-set we use :meth:`~pydicom.fileset.FileSet.write`.
-For new File-sets we have to supply the path where the File-set root directory will be located:
+For new File-sets, we have to supply the path where the File-set root directory will be located:

 .. code-block:: python